unsol/design/metering.md

 ## Metering by Branch

 Metering is done by counting the cost of running a continuous subtree of the AST.
 Where the gas total is sum of the gas charged for each opcode.
 Continuous is defined by subtrees that do not contain any branch conditions.
 Any time a branch in the AST is reached by the VM gas for that entire subtree is immediately deducted.
 There are two rules for determining the continuous subtrees;

 1. For conditional (`if`) statements the `then` and `else` statements become new subtrees.
 2. For branches (`br`, `br_table`) existing in a enclosing construct; all immediately following statements in that enclosing construct becomes a new subtree.

-Currently each opcode is measused as 1 unit of gas.
+Currently each opcode is measured as 1 unit of gas.
 Functions, Parameters to functions and Result values are also counted as  1 unit of gas.
 See the [fee schedule](./feeSchedule.md) for more information.

 ## TODO

-* Speficy a cost table for Ethereum System calls
+* Specify a cost table for Ethereum System calls
-* Speficy cost for memory
+* Specify cost for memory

 ## Examples

 The examples are in S-expressions which have a near 1 to 1 representation to binary WASM.
-They also show one possible tranformation to inject metering into canonical WASM code.
-These examples where generated with a [metering prototype](https://github.com/ewasm/wasm-metering)
+They also show one possible transformation to inject metering into canonical WASM code.
+These examples were generated with a [metering prototype](https://github.com/ewasm/wasm-metering)

 ### Basic

 This would cost two gas to run
 ```
 (module
   (func ;;+1
     (i64.const 1))) ;; +1
 ```

 This code can be transformed to
 ```
 (module
   (func